5 Summer Home Decor Trends for 2026 That Will Make Your Living Room Feel Like a Resort

 The old version of coastal decor had a lot of seashell ornaments and a worrying amount of driftwood spelling out the word “BEACH.”
 The 2026 version has outgrown all of that.
 What designers are calling Coastal Warmth this season combines the breezy, light-filled spirit of beach house living with genuinely considered materials and a palette that actually goes with the rest of your life.

 Think soft blue hues in every shade from barely-there icy to deep saturated ocean, layered against warm creams, sandy linens, and natural wood tones.
 According to Jane at Home’s 2026 summer decor report, blue tones dominate this season because they reduce stress, increase creativity, and reflect the carefree spirit of summer without requiring you to live anywhere near the coast.
-Your landlocked flat in a city center has just as much right to this trend as a beachside cottage.
-Pair a deep blue linen sofa throw with bleached wood accents and a woven jute rug, and watch your living room transform from ordinary to genuinely enviable.
-This is the summer home decor shift that keeps giving across every season.

 If there is one answer that keeps appearing when designers and trend forecasters are asked what defines summer home decor in 2026, it is natural materials.
 Bamboo, jute, rattan, seagrass, reclaimed wood, and woven textures are everywhere this season, and for good reason.
 They bring the outdoors in without requiring you to fill your flat with plants you will absolutely forget to water.